mnassarhub/Store-backeend/README.md

 2-Project build depended on.

+3-Database diagram

-3-Project Structure.
+4-Project Structure.

-4-How To Use.
+5-How To Use.

-5-Functionality and Endpoints.
+6-Functionality and Endpoints.

-6-Development.
+7-Development.

-## Description:
+## Description

 This is a backend API build in Nodejs for an online store.
 It exposes a RESTful API that will be used by the frontend developer on the frontend.

 The database schema and and API route information can be found in the [REQUIREMENT.md](REQUIREMENTS.md)

+## Database diagram

 ![database_diagram](database_diagram.jpg)

 ## Project build depended on